 - Deposit including earnest money

-The amount the buyer put down in good faith toward the home as “earnest money” after the seller accepted their offer.
+The amount the buyer put down in good faith toward the home as “earnest money” after you accepted their offer

 - Loan Amount